 Research has shown that running uphill increases your power while going downhill increases the forced absorbed by joints including your hips and knees.
 In fact, the forces absorbed by people’s bodies were reduced by 53 percent at 5 percent incline on a treadmill compared with level running, as shown by a 2022 study published in the journal Sports Medicine Open.

 “As you run uphill on the treadmill, you’re getting the aerobic benefit without the musculoskeletal breakdown,” explains Roche.
 “The problem with outside, you’re almost always going to have to come back downhill.
-That’s beneficial if you’re a trail runner or training for a race with a lot of downhill portions, like the Boston Marathon, but for most of our runs, we don’t need to be experiencing that stress.”
+That’s beneficial if you’re a trail runner to 80 minutes easy effort.
+Alternate between 2%, 4%, and 6 to 8% incline every 3 minutes downhill Keys to Reaching Your Full Potential Boston Marathon, but for most of our runs, we don’t need to be experiencing that stress.”

 The treadmill is also a great tool for practicing effort control, says Roche.
-“I find that it’s so much easier for athletes to work in intervals on the treadmill—outside, they often go way What to Know About Your Running Gait.
+“I find that it’s so much easier for athletes to work in intervals on the treadmill—outside, they often go way too hard at the start.
 On the machine, it’s less likely that you’ll just push hard and race every interval and burn out too soon.”

 How This 10K Treadmill Training Plan Works